 - 7.12 Affordable housing is housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers).
 Affordable housing can include affordable housing for rent, starter homes, discounted market sales housing and other affordable routes to home ownership.
 New affordable housing will be allocated initially to people with a local connection, including those living, working or with close family ties in Gilmorton. - 7.13 The Harborough Core Strategy requires 40% of new dwellings to be affordable.
 Consequently, over 50 new affordable houses will be built in Gilmorton over the coming years through the development of existing housing commitments.
-Therefore, we do not consider it necessary to make provision for additional affordable homes on 'Rural Exception Sites', i.e. sites that would not normally be released for private market housing.
+Therefore, we do not consider clearly evidenced local affordable housing need will be evidenced to support approval of rural exception sites in accordance with strategic Policy H6.

-Policy G13: Affordable Housing
+Policy G12: Affordable Housing